 There are few life skills we need more than the ability to wash our hands.
-Along with being essential to a child’s health and well-being, hand washing for kids is also a great Practical Life activity and lends itself to cosmic education questions!
+Along with being essential to a child’s health and well-being, Montessori hand washing is also a great Practical Life activity and lends itself to cosmic education questions!

 Though there are accepted standards when it comes to hand washing practices, there are various methods you can use to teach your child this basic hygiene practice.
 You can work with your child on this skill at a sink in your home or set up a hand washing activity tray for them.

 For those who don’t use toy/activity shelves in their child’s learning and play spaces, or for those who are not keen on having water activities away from a sink area, teaching hand washing at a sink is your best bet.

 To teach your child hand washing at the sink, you will need:

 - A climbable stool

 - Hand soap

 To demonstrate this activity, you need to have your child climb and stand on the stool so they can watch you.
 Turn the warm water on and wet your hands.

 After lathering with soap, slowly and methodically wash your hands.
 After you are done, hang up the hand towel and invite your child to try.
 Here are some points of interest to discuss: